|Interment Location||Visited||Sequence in Graves I Have Visited|

 Lacking a college education himself, Deacon John desired that his offspring receive the best education they could.
 This was particularly true of his eldest son, who bore his name. “[M]y father had destined his first born, long before his birth to a public Education,” the younger John Adams wrote in his autobiography.
 At one point in time, Deacon John was concerned that his progeny was more interested in playing marbles and flying kites than reading books.
 When John told his father he did not want to attend college, the deacon asked what he would do instead.
 “Be a farmer,” the boy replied.
 To teach his child a lesson, Deacon John took him early the next morning to collect thatch — a combination of plants such as grass, reeds, and straw.
 The work was difficult and John was covered in mud, but at the end of the long day he told his father he liked farming.
 “Ay but I dont like it so well,” the deacon replied, “so you shall go to School to day.”

 In 1751, when John was fifteen years old, Marsh decided his student was prepared enough to apply to college.
 Marsh was supposed to present John to the president and fellows of Harvard College for his admissions examination, but the teacher was sick when the day arrived and did not want to travel to Cambridge.
 Terrified to present himself before these educated men without Marsh’s help, John considered returning home at first.
-Then he thought about how upset his father would be with both him and his teacher, and he decided to face his fears and take the test.
+Then he contemplated how upset his father and teacher would be, and he decided to face his fears and take the test.
 John passed and was admitted to Harvard.

 Adams then pivoted toward a law career — not an unwise path for a skilled public speaker who was studious and argumentative.
 In August 1756, he entered a contract with attorney James Putnam of Worcester to study law under him for two years at a cost of $100.
 John worked as a schoolmaster in order to pay his mentor’s fee.
 When the contract expired in 1758, John returned home to Braintree and lived with his parents.
 After another year of studying independently, he was admitted to the bar in November 1759.
-Adams’ first case was Lambert v.
-Field, which involved a man’s horses crushing his neighbor’s crops.
-Adams represented Joseph Field, who was pursuing damages.
+Adams’s first case was Field v.
+Lambert, which centered on a man’s horses crushing his neighbor’s crops.
+Adams represented plaintiff Joseph Field, who was pursuing damages.
 The case was decided in favor of Lambert because Adams made a simple error in the writ he filed.
 Losing on a technical error enraged Field and embarrassed his twenty-four-year-old attorney.

 John was involved in Sewall v.
-Hancock, and the publication of the case details and his arguments in newspapers contributed toward increasing public anger with British authority.
+Hancock, and newspaper publication of his arguments and the case’s details contributed toward increasing public anger with British authority.
 In this dispute, ship owner John Hancock was sued by the advocate general for smuggling wine.
 Action was taken in Admiralty Court, which deprived Hancock of a trial by jury, something that would not have happened in Great Britain.
 In the draft of his argument on behalf of Hancock, John stated, “The Parliament in one Clause guarding the People of the Realm, and securing to them the Benefit of a Tryal by the Law of the Land, and by the next Clause, depriving all Americans of that Priviledge… Is he not degraded below the Rank of an Englishman?”
-John believed that all English subjects had the right to a fair trial, whether it be a colonist like Hancock or soldiers from Britain itself.
+John believed that all English subjects had the right to a fair trial, whether it be an American colonist like Hancock or soldiers from Britain itself.

 Years after John Adams represented John Hancock in his case against Sewall, the two men signed the Declaration of Independence.
-Both are commemorated with statues that bookend the Hancock-Adams Common, which was dedicated in Quincy Center in September 2018.
-The statues were created by Soviet Russian-born sculptor Sergey Eylanbekov, whom I met on November 19, 2019.
+Both are commemorated with statues that bookend the Hancock-Adams Common, which was dedicated in Quincy Center on September 8, 2018.
+The statues were created by Soviet Russian-born sculptor Sergey Eylanbekov, whom I met on November 19, 2019 inside Quincy City Hall.
 David McCullough, whose biography of Adams won a Pulitzer Prize, helped unveil the bronze Adams.
 The gold dome of the United First Parish Church is peaking out above the statesman’s shoulder in this image.

-Beneficiaries of Adams’ belief in the right to a fair trial included the eight British military members charged with murder in what has become known as the Boston Massacre.
-On the night of March 5, 1770, troops under the supervision of Captain Thomas Preston fired upon a gathering of angry colonists.
-Tensions were high and Captain Preston doubted that he and his men could receive a fair trial.
-However, their lawyers John Adams and Josiah Quincy managed to assemble a jury entirely comprised of non-Boston residents.
+Beneficiaries of Adams’s belief in the right to a fair trial included the eight British military members charged with murder in what has become known as the Boston Massacre.
+On the night of March 5, 1770, troops under the supervision of Captain Thomas Preston fired upon a gathering of angry colonists who had harassed and thrown objects at Private Hugh White.
+Tensions were high and Captain Preston doubted that he and his men could receive a fair trial in Boston.
+However, their lawyers — John Adams and Josiah Quincy — managed to assemble a jury entirely comprised of non-Boston residents.

 John Adams was often separated from his family in the 1770s and 1780s, whether he be in Philadelphia or Europe.
-Likewise, this metal likeness of him in Quincy was divided from statues of his wife and eldest son, as Hancock Street ran between them.
+Likewise, this metal likeness of him in Quincy was symbolically divided from statues of his wife and eldest son, as Hancock Street ran between them.
 Abigail and JQA were installed in 1997, and John’s effigy was dedicated in 2001.
 All were sculpted by Lloyd Lillie.
 These three statues were removed in 2016 when Quincy Center was overhauled and the Hancock-Adams Common was created.
+After an extended stay in storage, in 2022 they were relocated to Quincy’s Merrymount Park.

-Peacefield, the home into which the Adamses moved when they returned from Europe in 1788.
+Peace field was the home into which the Adamses moved when they returned from Europe in 1788.
 Four generations of the family lived here, with its run concluding in 1927 upon the death of Brooks Adams.
-In that 139 year span the property underwent significant changes.
-Those included the addition of new wings to the farmhouse, a portico, and the construction of the separate stone library.
+In that 139-year span the property underwent significant changes.
+Those included the addition of new wings to the farmhouse, a portico, and the construction of the separate stone library, seen at left.

 Adams was the first president to reside and work at the White House in Washington, D.C.
 An excerpt from the letter he wrote to the first lady upon moving in is carved into the mantel in the State Dining Room.